raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-activity.md

 Related files:
 )

-# Week 2 - Automating actions using distance sensors
+# Week 2: Automating actions using distance sensors

-## Welcome to week 2
+## Welcome to week two

-Welcome to week 2 of the course!
+Welcome to week two of the course!

 ![Illustration of a UDS connected to a GPIO board, a scientific robot buggy holding a clipboard and a voltage divider](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/Illustration/6-Welcome_week2.png)